FormingWorlds/spp1992_summerschool23/README.md

 ## Troubleshooting

 We have compiled a list of potential problems during the installation here: https://proteus-code.readthedocs.io/en/latest/installation.html#troubleshooting.
-Please check out this list and compare with you error if you run into a dependency or installation problem.
+Please check out this list and compare with your error if you run into a dependency or installation problem.
 If that does not solve your problem please write to tim.lichtenberg@rug.nl.